-Individuals may choose to file a complaint under this Policy for Discrimination or Harassment on the basis of disability, or they may choose to proceed according to existing campus/location procedures related to informal resolution, reporting, or appeals the location makes available.
+Individuals may choose to file a complaint under this Policy for Discrimination or Harassment on the basis of disability with their Local Implementation Officer, or they may choose to proceed according to other existing campus/location procedures related to informal resolution, reporting, or appeals the location makes available.
 The University encourages individuals to engage in early resolution processes campuses make available to resolve specific concerns regarding disability-related claims as they may provide for a timely resolution of the concern(s).
 For specific information about other policies and procedures related to discrimination on the basis of disability, please refer to the Guidelines Applying to Nondiscrimination on the Basis of Disability (PACAOS 140), Personnel Policies for Staff Members 81 (Reasonable Accommodation), and Academic Personnel Manual - 711 (Reasonable Accommodation for Academic Appointees with Disabilities), as well as local campus resources.
-Employees may also contact their campus Disabilities Services office, and individuals may also contact their campus ADA Coordinator for additional information.
+Employees may also contact their campus Disability Management office and students may contact their campus Students with Disabilities Services office, and individuals may also contact their campus ADA Coordinator for additional information.